 Mapleton is predominantly residential, with a few small gift shops and gas stations.
 Residents go north to Walmart Supercenter in Springville or west to Costco in Spanish Fork when they need groceries.
 “Someone who lives in Mapleton, they’re going to eat at Springville or Spanish Fork or Provo,” Ford says.
 For example, La Casita on Springville’s Main Street is a family-owned Mexican joint that’s been popular with the locals for years.
 “Everybody loves it, including me,” Ford says.

-Walmart is located near Mapleton.
+Walmart is located near the Mapleton neighborhood.

-Target also serves Mapleton residents.
+Target serves the Mapleton neighborhood.

 1/2